University of Medicine and Health Sciences

 November 06, 2025

-in Everett, Washington in the metro Seattle area.
-He grew up in a small town in the Amazon rainforest in Brazil and moved to the United States at age 17.
-After finishing his family medicine residency with obstetrics training, Dr. Rocha decided to pursue additional specialized training in high-risk surgical obstetrics.
-He credits UMHS for providing a strong medical education as well as guidance on the next steps in his medical career.
-Dr. Rocha's sister, Dr. Suzana Rocha, is also a UMHS graduate who is practicing family medicine in Georgia.
+Laecio Rocha, MD, MHA, MPH is a 2021 UMHS graduate currently completing a one-year surgical obstetrics fellowship at Providence Everett Regional Medical Center in Everett, Washington.
+Raised in a small town in the Amazon rainforest in Brazil, he moved to the United States at age 17.
+After finishing his family medicine–obstetrics residency, Dr. Rocha pursued further training in high-risk surgical obstetrics.
+He credits UMHS for a strong medical education and for guiding him through the next steps of his career.
+His sister, Dr. Suzana Rocha, is also a UMHS graduate practicing family medicine in Georgia.

 Pres Ross with Dr Rocha at UMHS onboarding-CROP 2President Warren Ross with Dr. Rocha at UMHS onboarding in St. Kitts.
 Photo: Courtesy of Dr. Rocha.